PTMagicians/Settings-Archive/PT Labels/PTLabels.md

 They don’t have to exactly match the names of your PTM settings – they are just the labels you will see on the PT and PTM monitors.

-Don’t forget to add the N/A label you used in your PAIRS and DCA settings, or you will get an error in PT when no single market strategy is applied to a coin.
+Don’t forget to add the N/A label you used in your PAIRS and DCA settings, or you will get an error in PT in some cases.

 ### 4) Edit your settings.analyzer.json file
 Add the same labels to your **PTM settings.analyzer.json** file, for the appropriate **GLOBAL** and **SMS** settings.
 You need to add them to both the **PairsProperties** AND **DCAProperties** sections.
 This is how PTM will change the strategy labels depending on the active global and single market settings.